andrew/ultimate-awesome/README.md

 - [linux-free-tutorials](https://github.com/labex-labs/linux-free-tutorials) - [Linux Free Tutorials]-Linux is one of the most popular operating systems in the world.
 It is used in everything from desktop computers to servers and even mobile devices.
 This skill tree will teach you how to use Linux from the command line, as well as some basic system administration tasks like in.
 - [matplotlib-free-tutorials](https://github.com/labex-labs/matplotlib-free-tutorials) - [Matplotlib Free Tutorials]-Matplotlib is a Python library for creating visualizations of data.
 It provides a wide range of plotting tools, including line plots, scatter plots, bar charts, histograms, and more.
 In this skill tree, you'll learn how to use Matplotlib to create basic visualizations of .
 - [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - [Machine Learning Free Tutorials]-Machine learning is the science of programming computers so they can learn from data.
 It is a subfield of artificial intelligence.
 Machine learning is closely related to computational statistics, which also focuses on prediction-making through the use of computers. .
+- [mongodb-free-tutorials](https://github.com/labex-labs/mongodb-free-tutorials) - Practice MongoDB Free Tutorials | This repo collects 5 of free tutorials for MongoDB.
+MongoDB is a popular NoSQL database known for its flexibility and scalability.
+This Skill Tree offers a comprehensive learning path for mastering MongoDB administration and development.
+Perfect for both beginner.
 - [mysql-free-tutorials](https://github.com/labex-labs/mysql-free-tutorials) - [MySQL Free Tutorials]-MySQL is an open-source relational database management system (RDBMS).
 Its name is a combination of "My", the name of co-founder Michael Widenius's daughter, and "SQL", the abbreviation for Structured Query Language.
 - [numpy-free-tutorials](https://github.com/labex-labs/numpy-free-tutorials) - [NumPy Free Tutorials]-NumPy is a Python library for scientific computing.
 It provides fast and efficient multidimensional arrays, as well as a large collection of mathematical functions.
 In this skill tree, you'll learn how to use NumPy to perform basic operations on arrays of data.
 - [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - Practice OpenCV Free Tutorials | This repo collects 5 of free tutorials for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured roa.